PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-Now run `cargo test`, you should have a compilation error:
+Run `cargo test` - you should get a compilation error:

 ```bash
 > cargo test